whosgonna/kamailio_handle_PRACK/README.md

 # 5. Interact with the docker compose project
 You can interact with this docker compose project in two ways, the first one it to type directly the commands to launch the SIPp call, launch the sngrep application and gettings logs or execute the ***./kamailio_handle_PRACK/env.bash*** bash file which contains bash shortcuts to interact with the docker containrs like making calls, launching the sngrep on the containers...
 Read the ***./kamailio_handle_PRACK/env.bash*** file for more details.

 ## 5.1.
-(Optional for Linux Users) Interact with the project using env.bash shortcuts and aliases
+Choice 1: Using env.bash Shortcuts and Aliases (Optional for Linux Users)

 ### 5.1.1.
 Execute the *env.bash* file
 Navigate to the directory containing the ***env.bash*** file, then execute it: